 Look before you leap

-Of course, while consolidating your super is usually a smart move, there are some things to beware of before you act:
+Of course, while consolidating your super is usually a smart move, there are some things to be aware of before you act:

 - Check your insurance: If you have life or disability insurance linked to a super account, make sure you’re not losing valuable cover when closing it.